msymeonides/Migrate3D/README.md

 ```powershell
 python3 -m pip install -r requirements.txt
 ```
-5. Download the code as a zip file from GitHub and move all files into the folder created in step 2.

 6. To run Migrate3D, navigate to the PowerShell or an equivalent terminal program, change your working directory to where you stored all files, then run:

 On Windows: